ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 ### Verifiable Data Structures {#verifiable-data-structure-registry}

 IANA will be asked to establish a registry of tree algorithm identifiers, named "Verifiable Data Structures" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

 Template:

 * Identifier: The two-byte identifier for the algorithm
-* Algorithm: The name of the data structure or algorithm use to produce the structures
+* Algorithm: The name of the data structure
-* Reference: Where this the data structure or algorithm is defined
+* Reference: Where the data structure is defined

 Initial contents: Provided in {{verifiable-data-structure-values}}

+### Verifiable Data Structure Proof Types {#verifiable-data-structure-proof-types-registry}

+IANA will be asked to establish a registry of tree algorithm identifiers, named "Verifiable Data Structures Proof Types" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

+Template:

+* Identifier: The two-byte identifier for the algorithm
+* Algorithm: The name of the proof type algorithm
+* Reference: Where the algorithm is defined

+Initial contents: Provided in {{verifiable-data-structure-proof-types-values}}

 --- back